mintedreward/heartmail/README.md

 ## Managing Software

 We use GitHub to manage the software.
 The main repo is located at github.com/openspv/openspv.
+All code is located in a directory with the primary programming language for those subprojects, for instance "js".

-All OpenSPV modules are contained in a directory that is prefixed with openspv-.
+Inside each programming language, directory all OpenSPV modules are contained in a directory that is prefixed with openspv-.
 For instance, openspv-lib is a library of basic Bitcoin functionality.

 We also use GitHub to manage the protocol specifications.
 The protocol specs are contained in the sbw-specs directory.

 To change the protocols or software, issue a pull request.
 You can also create issues for issues that need to be discussed.